chef/chef-web-docs/chef_master/source/resource_dnf_package.rst

 .. tag resource_package_dnf

-Use the **dnf_package** resource to install, upgrade, and remove packages with dnf for Fedora platforms.
-The **dnf_package** resource is able to resolve ``provides`` data for packages much like dnf can do when it is run from the command line.
+Use the **dnf_package** resource to install, upgrade, and remove packages with DNF for Fedora platforms.
+The **dnf_package** resource is able to resolve ``provides`` data for packages much like DNF can do when it is run from the command line.
 This allows a variety of options for installing packages, like minimum versions, virtual provides, and library names.

 .. end_tag